ArchipelagoMW/Archipelago-Z5Client/README.md

 Simply double-click on the `Z5Client-win32-x64-(version).exe` file, and the program will automatically install and launch.
 You may delete the setup file after installation.

-### BizHawk 2.3
+### BizHawk 2.7
 Right-click on the `get-bizhawk.ps1` file and choose "Run with PowerShell."
-The script will open a PowerShell window and download and install the BizHawk prerequisites, BizHawk itself, and automatically configure some LUA options for you.
+The script will open a PowerShell window and download and install the BizHawk prerequisites, BizHawk itself, and automatically configure some options for you.
 You will still need to configure your controls upon first launching BizHawk.

 ## How to Play: